ibexus-platform/ibexus-connector/README.md

 ### Executable file

 Download the executable binary at <https://github.com/ibexus-platform/ibexus-connector/releases>.
-At the moment, only Unix 64bit is supported.
+At the moment Linux 64bit is supported.
 Unpack the `.zip` file and move the contained executable to a location of your choice, preferrably `/usr/local/bin` or some other location in your shell's `PATH`.
 Run the binary from your terminal with `ibexus-connector`.
 The binary supports both the command line tool and the REST API modes of IBEXUS Connector.
 The executable has extensive documentation available.
 Get started by executing `ibexus-connector --help` in your terminal.

 ## Documentation